-OFFICE OF THE GOVERNOR — News Release — Governor Ige reinstating partial inter-island travel quarantinePosted on Aug 6, 2020 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige reinstating partial inter-island travel quarantinePosted on Aug 6, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige announced today that the inter-island travel quarantine will be reinstated, in part, on Tuesday, Aug.
 11.